serenalau272/Kemu-Kupu/README.md

 Ensure that `JavaFX` external jar files are located at `/home/student/javafx-sdk-11.0.2/javafx`

-Error warnings that `libcanberra and pixbuf don't exist` may be present.
-To get rid of these, run the following commands:
-> sudo apt-get install gtk2-engines-pixbuf

-> sudo apt-get install libcanberra-gtk-module

 Run the code by executing the shell script `runQuiz.sh`
 > ./runQuiz.sh

-### User Flow

-#### Menu
-- TBD

-#### Game Mode
-- TBD

-### Limitations
-Please note that we assume:
-- TBD